Home/Reviews/Full Review/Parktown Residence

 0/2

 Parktown Residence has a Low downside risk rating.
 It is the only integrated development on the Cross Island Line in Tampines, with strong developer backing from UOL, CapitaLand, and SingLand.
-At $2,200-$2,400 PSF, you are paying a premium — but for a product that did not previously exist in Tampines.
+At $2,200-$2,400 PSF, you are paying the highest PSF Tampines has ever tested — but for a product (bigger layouts, deeper facilities, 13,600 sqm mall) that did not previously exist in the district.
+Best for own-stay buyers who can hold 8-10 years; investors should weigh the thinner small-unit resale pool in Tampines.

 Parktown Residence is expected to TOP in June 2030.